Kalli/markdown-cv/index.md

 * Designed and implemented scalable backend systems enabling real-time and asynchronous communication across multiple clients, devices, and protocols.
 * Implemented a business intelligence platform and data pipelines enabling data driven decision making and prioritisation.
 * Continued role with Kompany, following a 2024 spin-off from No Isolation.
-* Tech stack: Go, Node, Kubernetes, Mysql, AWS.
+* Tech stack: Go, Node, Kubernetes, MySQL, AWS.

 `2019-2021`